Nutrient-rich eggs are part of heart-healthy diet patterns, according to findings from leading researchers and health authorities

 Both the AHA and AHF guidelines were clearly a step forward, building on the knowledge that dietary cholesterol is not a nutrient of concern in healthy individuals.

 The science on dietary cholesterol and eggs continues to grow and demonstrates that eggs are an important part of healthy dietary patterns across the lifespan.
 Overall, these data support the value of eggs as a nutrient dense food within healthy dietary patterns.
-As a good or excellent source of eight essential nutrients including choline, six grams of high quality protein, 252 mcg of the carotenoids lutein and zeaxanthin, the 70 calories of an egg can be viewed as so much more than just a source of dietary cholesterol.
+Eggs are a good or excellent source of eight essential nutrients including choline and high-quality protein, plus 252 mcg of the carotenoids lutein and zeaxanthin.
+The 70-calorie egg is an exceptionally nutrient-rich choice that can help improve dietary intake and optimize health.

 Dietary Guidelines Advisory Committee.
 Scientific Report of the 2015 Dietary Guidelines Advisory Committee: Advisory Report to the Secretary of Health and Human Services and the Secretary of Agriculture,.
-2015
+2015; Available from: https://health.gov/dietaryguidelines/2015-scientific-report/PDFs/Scientific-Report-of-the-2015-Dietary-Guidelines-Advisory-Committee.pdf.

 Shin, J.Y., et al., Egg consumption in relation to risk of cardiovascular disease and diabetes: a systematic review and meta-analysis.
 Am J Clin Nutr, 2013.
 98(1): p.
 146-59.